-Swindon Power of Attorney Solicitor Megan Phillips of BLB Solicitors, who is a member of the independent organisation, Solicitors for the Elderly (SFE), is urging people to check their eligibility for a Lasting Power of Attorney (LPA) fee refund.
+Swindon Power of Attorney Solicitor Megan Miller of BLB Solicitors, who is a member of the independent organisation, Solicitors for the Elderly (SFE), is urging people to check their eligibility for a Lasting Power of Attorney (LPA) fee refund.

 This is because it has been revealed that almost two million people were overcharged by the Office of the Public Guardian (OPG) between 2013 and 2017.
 Claimants can expect to receive a refund of up to £54, with any accrued interested since the registration was made.